全球系列大賽

 Method of application

-• Application form and all materials, including audition video recordings must be submitted online through the website of reg.ntd.com/b5/?for=violin by July 10, 2027.
-No late or incomplete application will be accepted.
+• The application form and all materials, including application video recordings, must be submitted online through reg.ntd.com/en/?for=violin by June 16, 2027.
+No late or incomplete applications will be accepted.

-• Foreign contestants are responsible for obtaining necessary travel documents and visas for entry to the U.S. Please consult the nearest American Embassy or Consulate for advice.
+• International contestants are responsible for obtaining the necessary travel documents and visas for entry to the U.S. Please consult the nearest U.S. Embassy or Consulate for guidance.
 Early submission of the application package is highly recommended.

 • Applicants must provide the following in the application package:

-• Completed Application Form for NTD International Violin Competition.
+• Completed Online Application Form for the NTD International Violin Competition.
 The signature of a legal guardian is required if the applicant is under 18 years old.

-• A high-resolution color headshot photo (300 dpi or higher) taken within 12 months, preferably a professional profile photo that is suitable for publicity purposes.
+• A high-resolution color headshot photo (300 dpi or higher) taken within the past 12 months, preferably a professional profile photo that is suitable for publicity purposes.

-• A copy of a valid legal ID
+• A copy of a valid government-issued photo ID.

 • Contact Us: